jhe274/Jiachen-He.github.io/_pages/about.md

 ![Faraday Lab overlook 1](/portfolio-bruce.github.io/images/Faraday_lab1.jpg){: .align-right width="500px"}

+*Figure 1: Take a look at where I work.*

 👨‍💻 I’m a final-year Ph.D. candidate in Physics at the University of Kentucky, specializing in **lasers, optics, and magnetic field design**.

 🔬 My research focuses on advanced **optical and magnetic systems**, with an emphasis on the **magneto-optic effect**, data acquisition, analysis, and the development of high-precision instrumentation.